 Corporate executives depend on information to effectively perform corporate governance functions (von Solms, 2006).
-The board of directors and executive management can only make the right decisions for the enterprise when the financial and audit reports, which are generated from IT (information technology) systems, are accurate and reliable.
+The board of directors and executive management can make the right decisions for the enterprise when, for example, the financial and audit reports which are generated from IT systems are accurate and reliable.
 Information technology involves the selection, creation, application, integration, and administration of computing technologies to meet the needs of organizations (Association of Computing Machinery and Institute of Electrical and Electronics Engineers [ACM-IEEE], 2008).
 Therefore, critical to corporate governance effectiveness is the information and the systems that process, store, and transmit such information.
-Thus, corporate governance relies on computing systems to obtain information for effective internal controls, ensure compliance. and for the generation of reliable information for strategic decision making.
+Thus, corporate governance relies on computing systems to obtain information for effective internal controls, ensure compliance, and for the generation of reliable information for strategic decision making.
+Information is the lifeblood of all organizations and core to all business processes; therefore, the information assets and systems (software, hardware, networks) upon which organizational leaders depend must be governed and properly protected from risks, misuse, compromise, harm, or destruction (von Solms, 2006).

-According to von Solms (2006), information is the lifeblood of all organizations and core to all business processes; therefore, the information assets and systems (software, hardware, networks) upon which organizational leaders depend must be properly protected from risks, misuse, compromise, harm, or destruction.
-Consequently, the top executives must be responsible for governing IT resources within the organization.
+Accordingly, the top executives must be responsible for governing IT resources within the organization.
 This view point is captured in the well-accepted definition of corporate governance as: